nevendyulgerov/react-fidelity-ui/README.md

 ```

 #### Breadcrumbs
 Breadcrumbs component.
-This component offers a number of UI configurations via its options.
+Breadcrumbs offer a number of UI configurations via its options `isToggleableOnMobile` and `isStackedOnMobile`.

 ##### Example